Allegri's Juve rebuild off to rocky start following Ronaldo exit - RFI

 He should have most of his first choice XI back for the trip to Sweden, with Juve's South American internationals -- including key players Paulo Dybala and Juan Cuadrado -- absent at Napoli due to their World Cup qualifying exertions now ready to play.

-The only doubt remains Federico Chiesa, who also missed Saturday's defeat through an unspecified muscular problem and trained separately on Monday morning.
+However Italy forward Federico Chiesa, who also missed Saturday's defeat through an unspecified muscular problem and trained separately on Monday morning, has been left out of the 20-man squad announced by Juve.

 Allegri will be hoping that a side resembling full strength can bounce back quickly from their early setbacks as between now and the next international break early next month they will have to face AC Milan and Chelsea, with a Turin derby thrown in for good measure.